w3c/guide/process/charter.md

 * Whether or not to initiate the charter refinement phase.
 * Whether or not to initiate Advisory Committee review (or, "AC Review").

-### 2.1 Strategy Team role {#strategy-team-role}
+### 2.1 Technical Strategy Team role {#strategy-team-role}

-In practice, the Team delegates these Team Decisions to the Strategy Team, which manages the charter development process, including allocation of staff resources.
+In practice, the Team delegates these Team Decisions to the Technical Strategy Team, which manages the charter development process, including allocation of staff resources.

-The Strategy Team tracks charters through the process via the [Strategy Team's Technical Strategy Pipeline](https://github.com/orgs/w3c/projects/97) (or "pipeline" in this document).
+The Technical Strategy Team tracks charters through the process via the [Strategy Team's Technical Strategy Pipeline](https://github.com/orgs/w3c/projects/97) (or "pipeline" in this document).
 {:#pipeline}

 ### 2.2 Chartering Facilitator

-The Strategy Team Lead chooses (and may replace) a *Chartering Facilitator* to shepherd a given charter through the process.
+The Technical Strategy Team Lead chooses (and may replace) a *Chartering Facilitator* to shepherd a given charter through the process.
 The Chartering Facilitator is typically from the Staff but is not required to be from the Staff.
 In the case of rechartering it is common to name the group's [Team Contact](../teamcontact/role.md) as the Chartering Facilitator.

-**Note:** If the Strategy Team Lead cannot identify a Chartering Facilitator, there may be delays in advancing the charter through the process.
+**Note:** If the Technical Strategy Team Lead cannot identify a Chartering Facilitator, there may be delays in advancing the charter through the process.
 {:#chartering-facilitator}

 ### 2.3 Charter assessment criteria

-The Strategy Team considers the following when deciding whether to initiate charter refinement or AC review of a charter.
-The more these criteria are not met, the more likely it is the Strategy Team will not initiate charter refinement or AC review.
-In any decision not to initiate refinement or AC review, the Strategy Team grounds its rationale in these criteria.
+The Technical Strategy Team considers the following when deciding whether to initiate charter refinement or AC review of a charter.
+The more these criteria are not met, the more likely it is the Technical Strategy Team will not initiate charter refinement or AC review.
+In any decision not to initiate refinement or AC review, the Technical Strategy Team grounds its rationale in these criteria.

 * Does the charter align with the W3C mission and/or principles (and in particular [W3C Statements](https://www.w3.org/TR/?filter-tr-name=&status%5B%5D=stmt))?
 * Does the charter align with established web architecture?